 4. Can I substitute one yarn for another one?

 Knitting yarn substitution can be a tricky thing.
 Knitting yarn substitution is where you use a different yarn than the one recommended by the designer who wrote the pattern you are following.

 It is important to note that designers write patterns with a chosen brand and the weight of knitting yarn.
-Therefore, patterns almost always will tell you the brand, weight, color, and the size knitting needle used.
+Therefore, patterns almost always tell you the brand, weight, color, and size knitting needle used.

 If you choose to use a different type of fiber, the result may look and feel other than the pattern.

 If you are switching to a different brand with the same yarn weight, the answer is yes, but there are several things to consider: fiber, drape, yarn construction, and gauge.
 It would be best to use the same yarn thickness the pattern recommends.
 I recommend reading the following article from A Bee in the Bonnet: “The Knitter’s Guide to Yarn Substitution.”

 5. Where does knitting yarn come from?